igor-sb/bluprint/docs/source/getting_started.rst

   │   └── example.py
   └── pyproject.toml                  # Python package configuration

-It also creates a Python virtual environment in the *.venv* directory, sets up the Python files in the *myproj* directory accessible as ``from myproj.example import add_one`` in any notebook or Python script that uses this virtual environment and installs Python packages *bluprint_conf*, *ipykernel* and *pandas* in this virtual environment.
+It also creates a Python virtual environment in the *.venv* directory, sets up the Python files in the *myproj* directory accessible as ``from myproj.example import add_one`` in any notebook or Python script that uses this virtual environment and installs Python packages *bluprint_conf*, *ipykernel* and *pandas*.

-By default *conf/config.yaml* contains:
+By default *conf/config.yaml* contains this placeholder:

 .. literalinclude:: ../../src/bluprint/template/conf/config.yaml
   :language: yaml